The Complexity of All-switches Strategy Improvement: Introduction

-\paragraph{\bf The computational power of pivot algorithms.} In this paper, we follow a recent line of work that seeks to explain the poor theoretical performance of pivoting algorithms using a complexity theoretic point of view.
-The first results in this direction were proved for problems in \PPAD and \PLS.
+\paragraph{\bf The computational power of pivot algorithms.} In this paper, we follow a recent line of work that seeks to explain the poor theoretical performance of pivoting algorithms using a complexity-theoretic point of view.
+The first results in this direction were proved for problems in the complexity classes \PPAD and \PLS.
 It is know that, if a problem is \emph{tight-\PLS-complete} then computing the solution found by the natural improvement algorithm is \PSPACE-complete~\cite{JPY88}.
-Similarly, for the canonical \PPAD-complete problem end-of-the-line, computing the solution that is found by the natural line following algorithm is \PSPACE-complete~\cite{pap94}.
-This has recently been extended to show that is \PSPACE-complete to compute any of the solutions that can be found by the Lemke-Howson algorithm~\cite{GPS13}, a pivoting algorithm that solves the \PPAD-complete problem of finding a Nash equilibrium of a bimatrix game.
+Similarly, for the canonical \PPAD-complete problem End-of-the-Line, computing the solution that is found by the natural line following algorithm is \PSPACE-complete~\cite{pap94}.
+This was extended to show that is \PSPACE-complete to compute any of the solutions that can be found by the Lemke-Howson algorithm~\cite{GPS13}, a pivoting algorithm that solves the \PPAD-complete problem of finding a Nash equilibrium of a bimatrix game.